PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 4. For the option **Method hash calculation**, select the option **md5 or sha2-384 (during migration)**.
 5. **Save** the settings.

-In your plentymarkets back end, activate the payment method once in the **System » System Settings » Orders » Payment » Methods** menu.
+In your plentymarkets back end, activate the payment method once in the **Setup » Orders » Payment » Methods** menu.
 More information on carrying out this setting is available on the <strong><a href="https://knowledge.plentymarkets.com/en/payment/managing-payment-methods#20" target="_blank">Managing payment methods</a></strong> page of the manual.

 In addition, make sure that the payment method is included among the Permitted payment methods in the <strong><a href="https://knowledge.plentymarkets.com/en/crm/managing-contacts#15" target="_blank">customer classes</a></strong> and that it is not listed among the Blocked payment methods in the <strong><a href="https://knowledge.plentymarkets.com/en/order-processing/fulfilment/preparing-the-shipment#1000" target="_blank">shipping profiles</a></strong>.